vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_screen_add_username_password.html.md

 <%= image_tag "twitter-client/twitter-username.png", alt: "Login screen Layout overview", title: "Login screen Layout overview" %>

-Ideally, we like the 'Username' label & input field to be *positioned/styled* better but let us first complete the basic structure first & then we will worry about positioning it to look nice.
+It would be good to position and style the 'Username' label & input field better, but let us first complete the basic structure & then we can improve the styling of the UI elements.